 Storing repeating binary numbers as non-repeating decimal number can affect the final values in Excel.
 For example, the formula ‘=(73.1-73.2)+1’ evaluates to 0.899999999999991 when you format the decimal places to 15 digits.

-Unlike Excel calculations, VBA can work with more than a single type of data.
+VBA can work with more than a single data type, unlike Excel calculations.
 Excel uses 8-byte numbers, while VBA offers different data types that vary from 1 byte (Byte) to 16 bytes (Decimal), which can provide precision at the 28-digit level.
-You can choose a variable type based on your data storage, accuracy, and speed requirements.
+You can choose a variable type based on data storage, accuracy, and speed requirements.

 Floating point calculations can be relatively challenging due to technical limitations.
-However, VBA and other mathematical methods offer workarounds to ensure that you don’t miss a decimal if you’re aware of the existing limitations.
+However, VBA and other mathematical methods offer workarounds to ensure you don’t miss a decimal if you know the existing limitations.